2014年8月15日金曜日 -

 The heat intensified and people stopped going outside.
 Cars were ovens, and their seats were frying pans that eagerly burned the tender skin of children who wore shorts.

 Wildfires raged across the country.
-Smoke hung in the air, choking mockery of clouds that stung our eyes as we dreamt of rain.
+Smoke hung in the air, a choking mockery of clouds that stung our eyes as we dreamt of rain.
 I couldn't have imagined a worse summer.
 It seemed like the end of days.

 I was naive.
 I knew nothing of humidity.
 I'd never lived in the heat island of a huge city, a concrete behemoth, like Osaka.
 My childhood reminiscence was exactly that, a child's story.
 Now that I lived in Japan, I realized that Japanese people endure summers like the one from my childhood every single year!